hiatus770/fluidSim/README.md

 # Real Time Fluid Simulation

-This project is an implementation of Jos Stam's real time fluid simulation for games and
+This is a fluid simulation that is roughly based on Jos Stam’s real time fluid dynamics for games and other research material.
+This project took roughly 1 month to get to where it is today, which includes research and programming.
+It uses a grid approach to approximate the movement of fluids and runs at a resolution of 200x200 cells.

 Navier Stokes Equations:
 - Continuity Equation